netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

        <summary>NS_APPS_NAME_PREFIX</summary>

-       The Citrix ingress controller uses the provided prefix to form the application entity name in the Netscaler.
+       The Netscaler ingress controller uses the provided prefix to form the application entity name in the Netscaler.
 This variable is useful in scenarios where a Netscaler load balances applications from different clusters.
 Prefix allows you to segregate the Kubernetes cluster configuration.

-       By default, the Citrix ingress controller adds **k8s** as a prefix to the Netscaler entities such as, content switching (CS) virtual server, load balancing (LB) virtual server and so on.
-You can now customize the prefix using the `NS_APPS_NAME_PREFIX` environment variable in the Citrix ingress controller deployment YAML file.
+       By default, the Netscaler ingress controller adds **k8s** as a prefix to the Netscaler entities such as, content switching (CS) virtual server, load balancing (LB) virtual server and so on.
+You can now customize the prefix using the `NS_APPS_NAME_PREFIX` environment variable in the Netscaler ingress controller deployment YAML file.
 You can use alphanumeric characters for the prefix and the prefix length should not exceed eight characters.
        **Usage:**

        ```